AmberLee2427/data-challenge-notebooks/AAS Workshop/README.md

 3. Consult the [microlens-submit documentation](https://microlens-submit.readthedocs.io/en/latest/)
 4. Open an issue on the relevant challenge repository.
 5. Contact the challenge organizers through the challenge Slack workspace.
-6. Ask for help ananymously through the [RGES-PIT website](https://rges-pit.org/data-challenge/help/)
+6. Ask for help anonymously through the [RGES-PIT website](https://rges-pit.org/data-challenge/help/)

-Good luck with the Microlensing Data Challenge!
+Good luck with the Roman Microlensing Data Challenge 2026!